mightyjongyo/bash-dnd/README.md

 # bash-dnd
-a terminal-based DnD character sheet
+a DnD character sheet for command line